SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 }
 ```

 6. Finally, let's wrap-up the main function.
-It will use the `processGetRequest` written in the earlier step as shown:
+It will use the `processGetRequest` written in the earlier step as shown, and don't forget to make it `async`!

 ```js
 try {